 Glow Recipe's co-founder and co-CEO Sarah Lee echoed these sentiments and encouraged brands to think about clean ingredients and formulas holistically.
 "Clean is beyond just the ingredient list," Lee says.
 "It's the approach to beauty in general—the approach to how people shop and how we educate as a brand.
 We want to think about how we can affect it in every aspect of product development.
 This might be sourcing or how it affects our skin and the Earth.
 We want to be really cognizant of how we impact a community."

 Conscious consumerism refers to intentionally buying products that have a positive impact socially, economically, or environmentally.
-During the COVID-19 pandemic, there's been an interesting uptick in this consumer philosophy.
+Over the last few years, there's been an interesting uptick in this consumer philosophy.
 Grove Collaborative's vice president of communications, Meika Hollender, says this can be attributed to one main reason: "People were spending so much time in their homes, and their kids were spending so much time inside.
 All of a sudden, we all became a lot more conscious, if we weren't before, about what are we using in our homes every day."
-Hollender says "clean" products across all categories have continued to steal market share from traditional formulas during the pandemic, noting efficacy and price point have helped propel them forward.
+Hollender says "clean" products across all categories have continued to steal market share from traditional formulas, noting efficacy and price point have helped propel them forward.

 There are tons of beauty brands that are truly clean and sustainable (just take a scroll through our 2021 Eco Beauty Awards).
 But there is also a lot of greenwashing—a term that refers to marketing jargon.
 "I hate the term plant-derived," Made Safe founder and executive director Amy Ziff says, using it as an example of greenwashing.
 "It's not telling the whole story."